davidralphlewis/davidralphlewis.github.io/_posts/2020-07-06-awakening.markdown

 the dreaming, even if it is not your own?
 Don't you want to leave the Wind Fish
 sleeping?
 I know you will tell me it is
-your destiny, whatever that word means-
+your destiny, whatever that word means,
 you bear the triangular mark after all.
 The legend will be retold another time
 in different lands, remote and distant.